KyrotheGyro/KyrotheGyroYT/README.md

 ### About Me

 My name is Kyro (pronounced kee-roh) and I am currently a sophomore in high school.
 I play euphonium, trombone, and piano.
 I like all things music: listening to it, playing it, and making it.
-My favorite sports are water polo, basketball, and swimming.
+I also enjoy playing sports.
+My favorite sports to play are water polo, basketball, and swimming.